 Description:

 A small- to medium-sized, evergreen tree, usually with a single stem.
 Commonly upright and columnar, but may be rounded and bushy.
 Usually dioecious, but sometimes monoecious.
-Male cones are tiny and yellowish, often numerous, whereas young female cones are tiny, round, and greenish.
-Mature female cones, or seed cones, are round, bluish, glaucous, and berrylike, and mature in one year (Sibley, 2009).
-Bark is thin and shreddy, leaves are scale-like.
+Leaves (needles) are of two forms: On young trees and sometimes on parts of lower branches of large trees, needles are narrow, long, and sharp-pointed, whereas older trees develop needles that are small, ovate or triangular, closely appressed and overlapping (not sharp pointed).
+Male cones are tiny and yellowish, often numerous.
+Young female cones are tiny, with spreading scales, greenish or purplish, and, by fall, at maturity, they are round, bluish, glaucous, and berrylike (Sibley, 2009).
+Bark is thin and shreddy.

 Where to find: